mint-metrics/mojito-website/docs/js-delivery-gulp-commands.md

 ### Commands

- - `gulp scripts` or `gulp`
+ - `gulp scripts` or `gulp` (default task)

 Flags | Description
 --|--
 N/A | &nbsp;

-### Example
+### Example: Build your container to a new test

-Imagine you've just created a new experiment and you want to build it into your Mojito container.
+Imagine you've just created a new experiment (Wave ID: `w2`) and you want to build it into your Mojito container.
 Running `gulp scripts` will build the container and provide a summary of the experiments inside it.

 ```shell
 $ gulp scripts